duplicati/update-server/README.md

 - `MAXMIND_LICENSE_KEY`: The Maxmind licensekey for geolite
 - `MAXMIND_IP_HEADER`: The header with the IP used for geolite lookups

+- `NOTFOUND_HTML`: A path into the primary storage where the 404 page is loaded from
+- `INDEX_HTML`: A path into the primary storage where the index.html page is loaded from
+- `INDEX_HTML_REGEX`: A regex that selects what paths to apply the index html for

 ## Force expire

 To force expire items, set `APIKEY` and use a request similar to: